roman-gs/what-am-I/README.md

 # Portfolio Project 2 - Javascript Essentials: What am I?

 [What am I?](https://roman-gs.github.io/what-am-I/) is a 10 page website each containing a riddle.
-It allows the player to guess the answer, and gives the user the answer by displaying an alert and an image of the object.
+It allows the player to guess the answer, and get the answer by displaying a message and an image of the object.

 It was developed as part of the second module in the Full Stack Software Development course dispensed by the [Code Institute](https://codeinstitute.net), using HTML, CSS & JavaScript.